The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

 \subsection{Identifying the global estimand}

-Perhaps the strongest assumption one could make is to set local parameters \(\vb B_g\) be equal across geographies \(g\), so there are only \(K\) total unknown parameters instead of \(K\times G\) parameters.
-Eq.~\ref{eq-acct-id} would then simplify to \(\bar{Y}_g = \vbg\beta^\top \bar{\vb X}_g\), which is a linear regression model with no error term.
-The entries of \(\vbg\beta\) could then be read off a linear regression fit on data \(\bar Y_g\) against \(\bar{\vb X}_g\).
-Of course, no ecological data actually forms a line without deviation when plotted, so this assumption is never practically tenable.\footnote{For example, these points are dispersed around the regression line in Figure~\ref{fig-wal}.}
+The presence of more unobserved missing values than observations means that neither causal nor ecological estimands can be identified without further assumptions.
+In causal inference, this problem is often tackled by making an \emph{ignorability} assumption that the missing potential outcomes are unrelated to the treatment assignment.
+This assumption is satisfied in a randomized experiment.\footnote{Assuming full treatment compliance, no spillover, and so on.}

-We need not assume that the \(\vb B_g\) are all equal for the purpose of estimating the global estimand \(\vbg\beta\).
-Rather, it is sufficient to assume that any variation in \(\vb B_g\) around their mean is unrelated to the \(\bar{\vb X}_g\) and \(N_g\).
-If we say that the assumption of \emph{coarsening completely at random} (CCAR) holds.
-The following proposition shows that this assumption is sufficient to identify \(\vbg\beta\).
+The analogous assumption in ecological inference is also sufficient for identification, with a small twist: we must also consider how the unobserved \(\vb B_g\) relate to \(N_g\), the number of individuals in each geography.
+Specifically, if we say that the assumption of \emph{coarsening completely at random} (CCAR) holds.
+The following proposition shows that this assumption is sufficient to identify \(\vbg\beta = \E[\vb B]\).
+The proof is in Appendix~\ref{sec-app-proofs}.